GitSantiagopf/GitSantiagopf/README.md

   <h1>Hi 👋 I'm Santiago</h1>
 </div>

-🔭 I'm currently working on a data science project in the STEM Classroom at the National University of Colombia.<br>👯 I'm looking to collaborate on projects related to data science, machine learning, and artificial intelligence.<br>🌱 I'm currently learning advanced deep learning techniques.<br>⚡I love video games and have participated in the development of one!<br>
+🔭 I'm currently working on a data science project in the STEM Classroom at the National University of Colombia.<br>👯 I'm looking to collaborate on projects related to data science, machine learning, and artificial intelligence.<br>🌱 I'm currently learning advanced deep learning techniques.<br>⚡ I love video games and have participated in the development of one!<br>

 ## 🌐 Socials: